-A purchase of a mechanical breakdown insurance policy is an investment in the future of your vehicle.
-Your needs and situation are always changing which is why the transfer clause is such an important feature of any warranty product when you go to sell your vehicle.
+Buying a warranty (mechanical breakdown insurance) policy is an investment in the future of your vehicle.
+Your needs and situation are always changing.
+That is why the transfer clause is such an important feature of any warranty product when you go to sell your vehicle.

 So what are your options?